 Then I sanded the dresser and drawers.
 After I finished sanding, I cleaned the dresser well with warm water and a damp cloth, careful to remove all the dust.
 Once it was clean and dry, it was on to the next step - the fun part of the project...painting!

 I decided to ditch the brush and used a mini roller for this project.
 I rolled on the first coat of paint and was thrilled with the way it was looking.
-The paint went on smoothly, covered well and I loved the color.
+The paint went on smoothly, covered well and I loved the colour.
 I let the paint dry a few hours and rolled on a second coat.
 Once the second coat was finished, I left it to dry overnight.

 1. Between coats of paint, I wrapped the paint roller in a plastic baggie.